 Yes.
 United Way of Southern Chautauqua County sends tax receipts to all donors who made a payment of at least $250 in the prior calendar year, through any method other than payroll deduction and securities.
 For donors who paid less than $250 through any method other than payroll deduction in the prior calendar year, a receipt will be issued upon the request of the donor.

 United Way of Southern Chautauqua County, like every not for profit and for-profit organization, has functional expenses associated with its operations.
-For our fiscal year ending June 30, 2019, these expenses amounted to 12% of our revenues.
-Each year this varies, depending on our revenue and expenses, but for the last ?? years, it has been an average of no more than 15%.
+For our fiscal year ending June 30, 2022, these expenses amounted to 8.9% of our revenues.
+Each year this varies, depending on our revenue and expenses, but for the last few years, it has been an average of no more than 15%.

-United Way of Southern Chautauqua County’s operating budget is audited each year by an independent accounting firm and is carefully scrutinized by the Finance Committee every month of United Way’s Board of Director.
-For six consecutive year’s we have earned the coveted 4 star rating from Charity Navigator for demonstrating strong financial health and a commitment to accountability and transparency.
+United Way of Southern Chautauqua County’s operating budget is audited each year by an independent accounting firm and is carefully scrutinized by the Finance Committee every month.
+For seven consecutive years we have earned the coveted 4-star rating from Charity Navigator for demonstrating strong financial health and a commitment to accountability and transparency.